aya/pifs/README.md

-πfs: Never worry about data again!
+pifs: Never worry about data again!
 ==================================

+## FORK

+The idea of this fork is to replace the actual read/write operations by a call to the `ipfs cat` and `ipfs add` commands.

+I do not know what is optimal but my initial goal is to read/write 256k blocks of data and read/write their ipfs hashes in the metadata file.

+EOF

 πfs is a revolutionary new file system that, instead of wasting space storing your data on your hard drive, stores your data in π!
 You'll never run out of